6 Bitter Foods You Should Be EatingArticle posted in: Diet & Nutrition

 What other diet tells you to eat chocolate and drink coffee?
 South Beach Diet does!
 Think about the bitter flavor in coffee.
 Those are those polyphenols again that we’ve talked about so much in this article.
 Coffee just so happens to be high in chlorogenic acid, an antioxidant tied to a reduced risk of heart disease and diabetes, says Healthline.
 Research has also tied coffee consumption (three to four cups per day) to lower risks of cancer and even death.

 According to the United States Department of Agriculture (USDA), coffee contains one calorie per cup.
 Despite its caffeine content, it counts towards your overall daily hydration.
-South Beach Diet recommends drinking half your body weight in ounces, including black coffee and unsweetened tea.
+South Beach Diet recommends drinking half your body weight in ounces, including water, black coffee and unsweetened tea.
 A cup of joe in the morning and afternoon can fuel you through your day and accounts for a portion of your suggested water intake.
-If you must add sweetener, use stevia or another keto-friendly option.
+If you must add sweetener, use stevia or another natural option.
 Half-and-half is permitted on the South Beach Diet, with one tablespoon counting as one Extra.

 Satisfy your sweet tooth with this guiltless custard! >